ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Notes

-1. Stencils provided as PREVIEW and other stencils are subject to change.
+1. Stencils are subject to change especially stencils provided as PREVIEW.

 2. Groups are provided to help organize diagrams: